OnePlus 6: Software

 The OnePlus 6 launched with Android 8.1 installed and uses the OxygenOS interface.
 The option to take part in the Android Pie beta was available from launch.
 The first stable version of OxygenOS 9.0 based on Android Pie was released on September 21, 2018.
-Currently the OnePlus 6 is on Android 11.
+Currently the OnePlus 6 is on Android 11 but can be upgraded to Android 15 via LineageOS.